-The College's core business is the delivery of a range of full time 16-19 courses, primarily but not exclusively, at Level 3.
-The College offers a mixture of academic A level linear qualifications and AS standalone qualifications as well as General Applied Diplomas.
-At Level 2 General Applied Diplomas are supplemented by GCSE provision in English and Maths.
-Level 1 Learners follow a Foundation Learning Programme centred on a Business core complemented by functional skills and PSD qualifications.
-In 2017/18 the College was involved in a 'T' Level industrial placements pilot, to enhance the preparation for employment for Level 3 students.
+The College's core business is the delivery of a range of full time 16-19 courses, primarily but not exclusively at level 3.
+The College offers a mixture of academic A level qualifications as well as Applied General Diplomas.
+At Level 2, vocational qualifications are supplemented by GCSE provision in English and maths.
+Level 1 learners follow a Foundation Learning Programme centred on Business, complemented by functional skills or GCSE English/maths and a qualification in personal and social development.
+The College is making preparations ahead of the launch of a Business Administration T level in September 2022